-What Type of Reconstruction is for me?
+What type of reconstruction is for me?

 The key to successful reconstruction is careful selection to match you with the operation which is most appropriate.
 The result is influenced by the reconstruction chosen, the quality of the tissues and the quality of the surgery.

 The realistic goal will be the improvement of appearance and not the perfect replacement of the breast.
 A reconstructed breast will have altered sensation – this varies from patient to patient.
-Your new breast may also be firmer and sit higher than your natural breast and there may be additional scarring elsewhere on your body which should fade with time (although will not completely disappear).
+Your new breast may also be firmer and sit higher than your natural breast and there may be additional scarring elsewhere on your body which should fade with time (although will not disappear completely).
 Occasionally surgery on the remaining breast is required to achieve symmetry.

-Timing of the Reconstruction
+Timing of the reconstruction

 It has become increasingly common to reconstruct the breast(s) at the same time as the mastectomy, thereby preventing a period of complete absence of the breast(s).

-Not all women want immediate reconstruction; some feel unable to cope with the diagnosis and the reconstruction at the same time, preferring to deal with one thing at a time, and delaying the reconstruction until a time that is more appropriate.
+Not all women want immediate reconstruction, however; some feel unable to cope with the diagnosis and the reconstruction at the same time, preferring to deal with one thing at a time, and delaying the reconstruction until a time that is more appropriate.
 This difficult decision can be too much to cope with when you are dealing with a diagnosis of cancer or discovery of a genetic disorder.

 There are some apparent advantages to immediate reconstruction.
 More of the natural breast skin may be maintained and the scar patterns may differ to that of a delayed reconstruction.
 The benefit to immediate reconstruction is that generally there is one less operation.
 Some types of immediate reconstruction mean that a nipple can be created during the same procedure, thus reducing the number of operations.
-It is common though to require a further symmetrising procedure some months after the initial breast mound is created – followed by a nipple reconstruction and areola micropigmentation (tattooing).
+It is common, though, to require a further symmetrising procedure some months after the initial breast mound is created – followed by a nipple reconstruction and areola micropigmentation (tattooing).

 Not all women are candidates for immediate reconstruction, particularly if post-operative radiotherapy is needed.
 You should discuss with both your breast surgeon and your plastic surgeon whether this option is suitable for you.

-Which type of reconstruction you choose will depend on whether you have either a partial mastectomy or a full mastectomy;
+Which type of reconstruction you choose will depend on whether you have either a partial mastectomy or a full mastectomy:

 This involves leaving a significant portion of the original breast intact.
 Most patients will have radiotherapy following this operation in order to destroy possible lingering tumour cells.
 The common options are to: